 Save: After everything is fixed, you can save the testing result record in your document.

 A bug reporting or tracking tool is a software testing application that helps us record, report, and monitor bugs in software development projects.
 Bug tracking tools help you ensure that all the bugs get detected and then fixed.
 These tools can track problems and help team leads analyze the required actions to be taken to remove that bug.

 Time to take a glimpse of some of the most popular bug-tracking tools.

 There you go, folks!
 That was all about bugs, bug life cycle, bug tracking, and some of the best bug tracking tools for you to explore.

 Remember, to implement bug tracking accurately within your organization, it’s pretty vital to consider your software requirements.
-First, weigh your requirements against the different bug tracking tools available and then pick the best bug tracking tool for your web application development.
-And don't forget to follow best web development practices to get the best results possible.
+First, weigh your requirements against the different bug-tracking tools available and then pick the best bug-tracking tool for your web application development.
+And don't forget to follow the best web development practices to get the best results possible.

 Editor: Richa Sharma